 6.5 Recordkeeping.
 A Relying Institution will require its Personnel to maintain all Research records, including informed consent and broad consent documents and HIPAA authorizations, in accordance with applicable federal, state, and local laws and regulations.

-6.6 Local Considerations.
-With respect to Research submitted for Ceded Review, a Relying Institution will identify, interpret (as necessary), and communicate to the Reviewing IRB the requirements of any applicable state or local laws, regulations, institutional policies, standards, or other local factors, including local ancillary reviews; any federal department- or agency-specific requirements; and the requirements of any applicable federal laws or regulations other than the Federal Policy, other federal human subjects protection regulations or policies, and the FDA Clinical Investigation Regulations that would affect the conduct by or approval of the Research on behalf of the Relying Institution (“Local Considerations”).
-Such communication may be made through the Reviewing IRB’s designee, if agreed by the relevant Relying Institution(s) in connection with the instance of Research.
-Notwithstanding anything else in this Section 6.6, for purposes of this Agreement, HIPAA and its requirements are not considered Local Considerations and are addressed separately in Section 4.4 hereof.
+6.6 Local and Other Considerations.
+A Relying Institution will identify and communicate to the Reviewing IRB/Reviewing IRB Institution (i) the requirements of any applicable state or local laws, regulations, institutional policies, standards, or other local factors, including local ancillary reviews (“Local Considerations”); and (ii) the requirements of any applicable federal laws or regulations or of relevant federal departments or agencies that may not be apparent from the Research protocol or that are specific to the Relying Institution (“Other Considerations”) that would affect the conduct by or approval of the Research or the grant of an Exemption Determination on behalf of the Relying Institution.
+Such communication may be made through the Reviewing IRB/Reviewing IRB Institution’s designee, if agreed by the relevant Relying Institution(s) in connection with the instance of Research.
+Notwithstanding anything else in this Section 6.6, for purposes of this Agreement, HIPAA and its requirements are not considered Other Considerations and are addressed separately in Section 4.4 hereof.

-6.7 Consent Forms.
-With respect to Research requiring documentation of consent, a Relying Institution or its Site Investigator(s) or other Personnel will provide the Reviewing IRB with the site-specific customizations to the consent form(s) in accordance with Section 5.6, for review and approval by the Reviewing IRB.
-Once any consent forms are approved for the Relying Institution’s/Site Investigator(s)’s/other Personnel’s use, the Relying Institution will not, and will require that its Site Investigator(s)/other Personnel not, make any changes to the forms without obtaining prior approval of the changes from the Reviewing IRB.
+6.7 Consent Forms/Scripts.
+With respect to Research requiring consent, a Relying Institution or its Site Investigator(s) or other Personnel will provide the Reviewing IRB with the site-specific customizations to the consent form(s)/script(s) in accordance with Section 5.6, for review and, as applicable, approval by the Reviewing IRB.
+Once any consent forms/scripts have been reviewed and, where applicable, are approved for the Relying Institution’s/Site Investigator(s)’s/other Personnel’s use, the Relying Institution will not, and will require that its Site Investigator(s)/other Personnel not, make any changes to the forms without obtaining prior re-review and, where applicable, approval of the changes from the Reviewing IRB.

 6.8 Conflicts of Interest.
 A Relying Institution will maintain policies regarding the disclosure and management of Personnel conflicts of interest related to Research submitted for Ceded Review and will share those policies with the Reviewing IRB, as requested.